conor-mccaffrey/pands-project2021/README.md

 ![scatPlotSLPL](https://i.imgur.com/Wra87H6.png)

 Once again, the setosa data is clearly divergent from the remaining two classes of Iris flower.
 The setosa petal/sepal length is smaller than the other two classes.
 The virginica class appears to have larger sepal/petal lengths, however they are quite similar.
+Analysis of the histgram data for Sepal Length confirms that the iris setosa is shorter in length.
+The resulting histogram analysis displays the extent of iris virginica/versicolor inter-relation and the distinction between setosa and the remaining two iris species.

 ![scatPlotPLPW](https://i.imgur.com/ZAf2XJT.png)